datacrypto-analytics/crypto-analysis-cli/README.md

 Algoritmos Machine Learning para o mercado de <b>Criptomoedas</b>.
 Desenvolvido com rede neural e árvore de decisões que analisa as possiveís movimentações do mercado.

-- Observe que no site temos a página <b>Resultados</b>, está hospedado o <i>Backtesting</i> da nossa última versão, e em nosso canal no  <a rel="Youtube" href="https://www.youtube.com/channel/UCxfGBCV9E04Uw4flJLjBCqg?view_as=subscriberl">Youtube</a> vídeos de instalação e configuração.
+- Observe que no site temos a página <b>Análise Preditiva</b>, está hospedado o <i>Backtesting</i> da nossa última versão, e em nosso canal no  <a rel="Youtube" href="https://www.youtube.com/channel/UCxfGBCV9E04Uw4flJLjBCqg?view_as=subscriberl">Youtube</a> vídeos de instalação e configuração.

 ------
 Quantitative Machine Learning Algorithms for the <b> Cryptocurrencies </b> market.
 Developed with neural network and decision tree that analyzes the possible movements of the market.

-- Note that on the website we have the <b> Results </b> page, the <i> Backtesting </i> of our latest version is hosted, and on our channel at <a rel = "Youtube" href = "https: //www.youtube.com/channel/UCxfGBCV9E04Uw4flJLjBCqg?view_as=subscriberl">Youtube </a> installation and configuration videos.
+- Note that on the website we have the <b> Predictive Analytics </b> page, the <i> Backtesting </i> of our latest version is hosted, and on our channel at <a rel = "Youtube" href = "https: //www.youtube.com/channel/UCxfGBCV9E04Uw4flJLjBCqg?view_as=subscriberl">Youtube </a> installation and configuration videos.

 ------